Akylai-mk/practical-machine-learning/README.md

 # practical-machine-learning
 course project

 The goal of this project is to predict the manner in which they did the exercise.
 This is the "classe" variable in the training set.
-The report given in project.rmd includes the following:
+The report given in project.rmd and in project.html includes the following:
 * description of how the model was built
 * cross validation
 * sample error